c4ss1uslab/digitalgarden/src/site/notes/digital garden/c4ss1us.lab digital garden.md

 keep in mind, the notes on display here are my lab notes. they're meant for personal use first, not display. most notes will be unfinished, poorly formatted and not polished, but they're still relevant/interesting enough that i choose to share them. :)

 if you want to see my more refined content, you can check my outputs like my [newsletter](https://c4ss1us.substack.com/), [instagram](https://www.instagram.com/c4ss1us.l1f3/), [twitter](https://twitter.com/c4ss1usl1f3) (now X), and [youtube channel](https://www.youtube.com/@c4ss1usl1f3). this is a behind-the-scenes view into my world and second brain.

-#### how do I navigate this vault?

-follow your curiosity. i use indexes such as the maps of content (MOCs), but you can also explore notes by hopping between links.

 #### how do I make my own garden?